hoskeri/uml-sh/README.md

 Eg. `make ARCH=um`

-This will build the UML image and modules
+This will build the UML image and modules.
+You could use the provided `kernel-config-example` as your `.config` to have a minimal kernel suitable for hacking and debugging.

 ### Change into the Kernel directory and run the mkumlfs script

-    # REBUILD=1 /path/to/mkumlfs.sh
+    REBUILD=1 /path/to/mkumlfs.sh

 This will install the modules, packages, initscript, generate the initramfs, boot up the kernel and start a busybox shell.

 ### GDB Support

-    # GDB=1 /path/to/mkumlfs.sh
+    GDB=1 /path/to/mkumlfs.sh

 This will start the kernel under gdb.
 Set your breakpoints, etc. and the hit `r`.
 Some gdb commands necessary for running UML are read from gdbcommands.txt